BetterCLI/bettercli.org/content/design/cli-application-lifecycle.md

 Capturing what happens to a CLI application, once it's written is a complex task.
 It's not just about the code, but also about the distribution, installation, and the way the application is used.
 It's also about **the way the application is upgraded, downgraded, and uninstalled**.

 In this simplified, but already too complicated diagram below, you can see two major parts: **Distribution** and **Lifecycle**.
 This page will focus on the **Lifecycle** part of the diagram: **what is happening with the CLI application once it's installed on the user's machine**.
+A few things you want to keep in mind:

+- The machine belongs to the user, your application is a guest.
+- Users have **good** reasons to...
+  - ... stay on a specific version of the CLI, without upgrading.
+Even for _years_ and possibly longer.
+  - ... configure and use the application in ways you never imagined.
+Or recommended.
+  - ... switch between versions and installation methods back and forth.
+Or even run multiple versions installed with different package managers on the same machine.

 Management of the installed application is in the hands of the user.
 It's not uncommon that **CLI applications stay unchanged on a user machine for years**.
 But their options could be dictated by the way you designed your application.

 ```mermaid
 stateDiagram-v2